 I have already talked to two people today about a problem very similar to this and have at least one other E-mail about something similar which means that I am going to draft an entry on my blog about this and publish it so others are able to get this information as well.
 I do want to put this out there right now- a drop ceiling is about the worst thing to start with when you are trying to block sound.
 I don’t mean to take the wind out of your sails or discourage you, but I need you to understand that for my own sanity.

-Hopefully you were able to use the light test to come up with common air gaps.
+Hopefully, you were able to use the light test to come up with common air gaps.
 I would start there and fix those before treating EVERYTHING in the room.
-Chances are that this will not only be the most cost effective part of the whole process but it may reduce it to an acceptable level.
+Chances are that this will not only be the most cost-effective part of the whole process but it may reduce it to an acceptable level.
 Using my past experience and knowledge, these areas are just about always the air gaps around the door and the ceiling.
 We have a few different types of DOOR SEAL KITS that can be attached to just about any door and seal up the jamb (sides and top) as well as the door bottom.
-For the ceiling, you may want to look at the BARRIER-DECOUPLER which is the most cost effective approach by far but does not have a class A fire rating, our 8lb COMPOSITE ECHO ELIMINATOR which will not block quite as much sound as the barrier-decoupler but it is class A fire rated.
+For the ceiling, you may want to look at the BARRIER-DECOUPLER which is the most cost-effective approach by far but does not have a class A fire rating, our 8lb COMPOSITE ECHO ELIMINATOR which will not block quite as much sound as the barrier-decoupler but it is class A fire rated.
 Both of these would be put onto the backs of the ceiling tiles that you have now.
 IMPORTANT – Both of these options will add a lot of weight to the ceiling so you will likely need to add extra supports so that the ceiling does not fall down under the added weight.
-If you are looking for replacement ceiling tiles, you may want to explore the SOUND BARREIR ACT CEILING TILES which have the mass loaded vinyl backer but are by far, the most expensive approach.
-Ballpark prices (not including shipping or packing fees that may apply):
+If you are looking for replacement ceiling tiles, you may want to explore the SOUND BARRIER ACT CEILING TILES which have the mass loaded vinyl backer but are by far, the most expensive approach.

 I have not yet talked about the walls which I can leave for future correspondence if needed.
 I have helped quite a few people in the past do the best that they can with noise issues like this and always suggest treating the doors and the ceiling, and in this case, the plenum return factor and then use the offices for a week and re-assess the problem.
 The idea here is that you want to plug the biggest leaks first and then step back and see what you’ve done.
 It may be perfect and you can go about your business and it may need further investigation and treatment.
 With that said, I always suggest that people call me back if they need additional products or if there is something that didn’t work and I very rarely hear back from people which leads me to believe that the solution worked, or worked well enough to make them happy.
 In my business, no news is good news.